Radha-byte/Smart-Task-Manager/README.md

 4. Search: Use the search bar to find specific tasks quickly.

 ## Contributing
+Myself Radha Rani , You can contact me regarding any query.
 We welcome contributions to improve Smart Task Manager!
-To contribute:
+To contribute.
-1. Fork the repository.
-2. Create a new branch (git checkout -b feature/YourFeature).
-3. Make your changes and commit them (git commit -am 'Add new feature').
-4. Push to the branch (git push origin feature/YourFeature).
-5. Open a Pull Request.

-Myself Radha Rani , You can contact me regarding any query.

 ## Acknowledgements
 1. React